Floral Park Design Guidelines and Working Rules/Bylaws

 "These rules have worked well for many years.
 The older members of the group will be grateful for the co-operation of new owners in observing them, for the mutual benefit of all."

 (Bylaw Amendments, 1972)

 * All property owners unanimously agree to the importance of maintaining and preserving the character and original intent of this community of properties; the unique and historically-significant common plan and design.
-Inasmuch as Block 17 was carefully planned as a unit, it is understood that no change in plan will be made without first presenting such plans to the entire group at a regular October or March meeting for approval or rejection, depending on whether the plan is in harmony with the unit of development.
+Inasmuch as Block 17 was carefully planned as a unit, it is understood that no change in plan will be made without first presenting such plans to the entire group at a regular meeting for approval or rejection.

 * Fencing of any kind is not permitted on any portion of the Commons. ("No owner or resident of the block may fence in any part of this tract of land, the COMMONS.
 These purposes and rights to common use are protected by an easement duly signed by the original group of owners and recorded in the books of the County Clerk and Recorded in the County Court House.
 This Commons easement is and continues to be binding on all subsequent owners)."